Looking at it from performance, capability and sound quality standpoints, both soundbars are top notch and comparable.

-The frame extends to the seamless integration of the control buttons while the contrast between the aluminum and the fabric pops beautifully due to the deliberate gap between the two.
+The frame of the Stage extends to the seamless integration of the control buttons while the contrast between the aluminum and the fabric pops beautifully due to the deliberate gap between the two.

 The overall appearance is of a stately, premium product that makes its presence felt inside a home.
 This is not a product that blends in.
 It is striking and beautifully so.

-The Sonos, in contrast, feels somewhat generic in its appearance (at the risk of sounding harsh).
+The Arc, in contrast, feels somewhat generic in its appearance (at the risk of sounding harsh).
 While the matte finish is forgiving, the only available colors are black and white.

 The materials do not give you anything close to the organic feel of the Beosound and make it look like exactly what it is: a speaker.
 And nothing more.